Arhur’s Theme (The Best That You Can Do)

-‘Arthur’s Theme (The Best That You Can Do)’ was written by Christopher Cross whos music once was labeled under the slightly awkward named genre of ‘Yacht Rock’.
+‘Arthur’s Theme (The Best That You Can Do)’ was written by Christopher Cross whose music was once labeled under the slightly awkwardly named genre of ‘Yacht Rock’.

-Beneath the huge and very expensive sounding production of the original recording hides the simple chord progression idea of moving up a 4th from every chord.
+Beneath the huge and very expensive-sounding production of the original recording, hides the simple chord progression idea of moving up a 4th from every chord.

 The genius chord progression of ‘Arthur’s Theme’ takes you from C major to A major using the cycle of 4th.

-By starting on the II chord of C major we move: II – V – I – IV.
+By starting on the II chord of C major we move II – V – I – IV.
 Translated to the chords from C major this reads Dm – G – C – F.

-At this point in the progression we move outside the key as the cycle of 4th continue to a Bb (chord bVIIx), followed by an E (chord IIIx).
+At this point in the progression, we move outside the key as the cycle of 4th continues to a Bb (chord bVIIx), followed by an E (chord IIIx).
 Even this last move from Bb to E is a 4th, as in a #4th.

 This final E chord is now a transitional chord that takes us to A major.
 Since we have had such a long cycle of 4th it doesn’t feel like we are at home here, on the contrary, the A feels as if it wants to move on up yet another 4th.

 Arthur’s Theme use Lydian

-The Chorus starts on the IV chord of A major, a Dmaj7.
-This gives us yet another push a 4th up which allows the chorus to really take off.
+The chorus starts on the IV chord of A major, a Dmaj7.
+This gives us yet another push, a 4th up, which allows the chorus to really take off.

-As the chorus ends on an A we are perfectly set up to move back to the II chord of C major again.
+As the chorus ends on an A, we are perfectly set up to move back to the II chord of C major again.

 During the master guitar course, you’ll learn all about these type of chord movements, the modes and how to use them when you arrange or improvise, be it on one acoustic guitar or when playing the electric guitar in a band.